How to Set Your Project Kickoff Meetings Up for Success Right Off the Bat

 - Do you bring coffee or donuts, or both?

-This session can be effectively used to install confidence in the client that the team is capable of completing the project successfully.
+Kickoff meeting agenda can be effectively used to install confidence in the client that the team is capable of completing the project successfully.
 You can get the team familiarized with one another and with the client.
 You can discuss the objectives, constraints, deliverables, and project management methodologies.

 Typically in large companies, projects span across multiple business units and departments.
 There’s a chance that your project team is comprised of members who have not worked together before.

 Plan an icebreaker session to ease the tension in the room.
 A relaxed atmosphere helps establish rapport among team members quickly.
 This is a great time for them to get to know each other on a personal level, build trust, and promote mutual understanding.